evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 (or you can go back to the Quality Control and Trimming page [here](https://github.com/evansbenj/BIO720/blob/master/1_Lecture_1.md)).

 Depending on your organism of study, there may or may not be a relatively closely related genome sequence to work with.
 Depending on your research question, this may or may not be useful.
-In our example study on Tonkean macaques, we are  interested in quantifying molecular polymorphism on the X chromosome and comparing it to polymorphism on the autosomes.
-For this reason, the genomic location of the data is crucial and we can benefit from the complete genome sequence of a closely related species of macaque monkey, the rhesus macaque (*Macaca mulatta*).
-We will use a program called [`bwa`] (http://sourceforge.net/projects/bio-bwa/files) and also [`samtools`](http://samtools.sourceforge.net/), to map our data to individual chromosomes of the rhesus macaque.
-Normally one would map reads to an entire genome because the data were generated from a complete genome, but in our case we are doing only an example analysis and we will each work on an individual chromosome.
-Ben will assign each of you a chromosome to work on.
+In our example study on the frog *Xenopus pygmaeus*, we are  interested in ultimately doing a genome-wide association study to identify the sex determining region.
+For this reason, the genomic location of the data is crucial and we can benefit from the complete genome sequence of a closely related species of African clawed frog (*Xenopus laevis*).
+We will use a program called [`bwa`] (http://sourceforge.net/projects/bio-bwa/files) and also [`samtools`](http://samtools.sourceforge.net/), to map our data to individual chromosomes of *Xenopus laevis*.

 ## A note about "completely" sequenced genomes